 We have successfully gotten six-figure settlements – including payouts of $265,000, $265,000, and $265,000 – for victims injured in New Jersey slip and fall accidents.
 We’re offering our legal services to you at no upfront cost, starting with a completely free, no-risk consultation.

-Documenting the circumstances of your fall and getting help right away are the most important steps to take.
+Fall accident victims should document the circumstances of their fall and get help right away.
+These are the most important steps to take.
 Otherwise, you could be making a big mistake.
 Learn what you need to do after a slip and fall injury.

 In a slip and fall case, the sooner, the better.
 It doesn’t take long for evidence to start disappearing and insurance companies to start undermining your claim.
 Find out the perfect time to hire an attorney to help you.